dannygarcia193/Data_Storytelling_Project/README.md

 **Restaurant:**

-*   Make up roughly 75% of the establishments in LA
+* **Large share of establishments in LA**: Restaurants make up roughly 75% of the establishments in LA -- make it relatively easier to compete and thrive given the service it will provide
 *   More likely to be non-chains (68.4%)
 *   _Chains_:
     1. 1/5 or 20% have many seats (> 60)